JordanCWard/SQL/README.md

 21. Uber

-Assume you are given the table below on Uber transactions made by users. <br>
-Write a query to obtain the third transaction of every user. <br>
+Assume you are given the table below on Uber transactions made by users.
+Write a query to obtain the third transaction of every user.
 Output the user id, spend and transaction date.

 ``` sql
 WITH ranked_transactions AS (